hatfieldlibrary/iarchive-harvester/README.md

 A Go project created to harvest metadata and files from Intenet Archive.
 Accepts tab-delimited file containing IArchive identifier and OCLC number.

-If a Worldcat Search WSKey is provided, Worldcat metadata will be included in the harvested record.
-The WSKey is defined in a configuration file.
-Add this file to the project root directory.
+Worldcat metadata is included in the harvested records if a Worldcat Search API WSKey is provided.
+The WSKey is defined in a configuration file that's added to the project root directory.

 File name: "wskey.json"